UNDERSTANDING YOUR BUSINESS

 Family Trusts and Asset Planning

-Providing long-term protection and security for yourselves and your loved ones is a concern for most individuals and families.
-We can help you structure and plan ownership to ensure your family's assets are protected and provide individually tailored solutions for property ownership.
+Providing long-term protection and security for yourselves and your loved ones is a concern for most.
+We can help you structure and plan ownership to ensure your assets are protected and provide individually tailored solutions for property ownership.

 Wills and Enduring Powers of Attorney

-Preparing a new Will, or help you to review your existing Will.
+- Preparing a new Will, or help you to review your existing one.

 Here at AWS Legal we are becoming increasingly concerned with the number of our clients who are inadvertantly finding themselves in breach of current Employment Law.
 The law is changing so fast that it’s hard for everyone to keep abreast of all the latest developments.